Putin’s endgame in Ukraine – and why it won’t finish there

 Ukraine won’t reveal how many people it has conscripted and has kept the 18-25-year-old cohort out of the realm of compulsory military service.
 The average age of Ukrainian soldiers is 43.

-Russia is shot on artillery shells and guns.
-North Korea has stepped in, supplying ammunition that Ukrainians deride as “worse than useless” as firing them reveals artillery locations while the erratic flight of the missiles do no damage.
+Russia is short on artillery shells and guns.
+North Korea has stepped in, supplying ammunition that Ukrainians deride as “worse than useless” as firing them reveals artillery locations while the erratic flight of the missiles means they do no damage.

 Some 12,000 North Korean troops were sent to reinforce Kursk and then thrown into the offensive earlier this year.
 A small number have been taken prisoner and video evidence shows large numbers dying in mass attacks.